hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 | bathroomsCent           |   0.06066 |   0.00565 |   10.74138 | 0.00000 |   0.04959 |   0.07173 |
 | waterfront              |   0.56878 |   0.02948 |   19.29264 | 0.00000 |   0.51099 |   0.62656 |
 | bedroomsCent:waterfront |   0.02033 |   0.02918 |    0.69677 | 0.48595 | \-0.03686 |   0.07752 |

+The interaction between `waterfront` and `bedroomsCent` is not significant because the p-value is 0.486, which is higher than the alpha level of 0.05.

 ### Overall (do not delete\!)